Scheduling Open

 The Texas Estates Code sets out several requirements for what constitutes a valid will.

-• be of sound mind,
+• be of sound mind

-• not under duress,
+• not under duress

-• not be under undue influence, and
+• not be under undue influence

-• at least 18 years old
+• at least 18 years of age

-• witnessed by at least two credible witnesses who are not beneficiaries or married to each other
+The will must be in writing, signed and dated by the testator or by someone at the testator’s direction, in their presence, and witnessed by at least two credible witnesses who are not beneficiaries or married to each other.

-Contesting an Otherwise Valid Will
+Contesting a Will

 It is common for a valid will to be contested, even though it meets the legal requirements for validity.
 The most common grounds for contesting a valid will in Texas include: